mbonfi457/Data_Analyst_Portfolio/README.md

 # Matthew's Data Project Portfolio
 ## About Me
-I am a chemical lab technician with a strong chemistry and math (M.S.
-Chemistry) background.
+I am a chemical lab technician with a strong background in science.
 After completing my Master's program in computational chemistry, I developed an interest in Python and machine learning.
 I enrolled in multiple data science bootcamps for both Python and R to start my self-teaching journey:

 * [Data Science and Machine Learning Bootcamp with R](https://www.udemy.com/course/data-science-and-machine-learning-bootcamp-with-r/)
 * [Python for Data Science and Machine Learning Bootcamp](https://www.udemy.com/course/python-for-data-science-and-machine-learning-bootcamp/)